Search engine (Google) handles billions of queries, every day about all kinds of issues, events, solutions, and the list goes on and on.

 Backlinks are the links that direct people to your website from other websites.
-This is how you can impact the flow of traffic to your website and improve the position in the search engine.
+This is how you can impact the flow of traffic to your website and improve its position in the search engine.
 The best practice for earning backlinks is by posting guest blogs.

-Keywords are one of the important factors how search engine defines the relevancy of the content.
+Keywords are one of the important factors in how search engine defines the relevancy of the content.
 It signals Google that your webpage is relevant to the search query.
-But ensure that you’re not stuffing keywords and try making your content reader-friendly as possible.
+But ensure that you’re not stuffing keywords and try making your content as reader-friendly as possible.

 In order to give the best search results to users, Google has gone through many minor and major changes.
-The only reason for the changes is to display the accurate and relevant results to the search queries.
+The only reason for the changes is to display accurate and relevant results to the search queries.
 So, make sure that your content is user-friendly as well.